close up of black stone

 You have a low credit score

-To qualify for a mortgage, your credit score should be in the good to excellent range (above 670).
+To qualify for a mortgage, your credit score should be in the good to excellent range (660 or above).
 While there are programs to help people with low credit scores purchase a home, you may be required to have a larger down payment or pay a higher interest rate.
 It may be better to wait until you’re able to increase your credit score.

 The real estate market is stagnated